 Organisations which process personal data must take appropriate measures against unauthorised or unlawful processing and against accidental loss, destruction of or damage to personal data.
 In December 2014 the Full Council approved a policy and procedure which the Council and its staff will follow in the case of a breach of data security.
 The Information Governance Manager keeps a log of any incidents.

-6. What rights do I have under the Act?
+6. What rights do I have under the legislation?

-The Act gives you a number of rights.
+The legislation gives you a number of rights.

 7. Can I see information about other people?